 - Some of the tithe collected by the priests was to be used to not only feed them and their families, but also to help provide food for foreigners, widows, and orphans (Deuteronomy 14:28-29).

 - Also, farmers were instructed to leave the gleanings of their fields for the poor and the foreigner (Leviticus 23:22).
-And to treat the stranger as you would the poor among the Israelites (Leviticus 25:35).
+And to treat the stranger as they would the poor among the Israelites (Leviticus 25:35).

 Notice the last two points were about providing for displaced people’s needs, especially food.
-The truth, even today, is that people come to live in another for a variety of reasons and with a variety of resources in their hands.
+The truth, even today, is that people come to live in another country for a variety of reasons and with a variety of resources in their hands.

 What needs would someone have coming to the U.S. with a job prearranged as a research scientist in a pharmaceutical lab?
 How about someone from Syria who had lost his business and home, then walked across Europe to reach asylum in Germany with his wife and three children?
 The inequalities are striking.
 But God provided for those with very little to have food and some income.
 They weren’t to be left desperately poor and hungry.